apoeana/isgx/README.md

 The script checks the host machine and vagrant VM machine for the presence of sgx_enclave and isgx drivers.
 If both drivers are detected, it runs a uninstallation process on the host and VM, including checking the AESM service status and stopping it if necessary.
-The script removes the kernel module, deletes relevant files, and cleans up the isgx driver installation on the host machine nad VM machine
+The script removes the kernel module, deletes relevant files, and cleans up the isgx driver installation on the host machine and VM machine

 To execute the script: